D-Mwanth/3-tier-arch-terraform-github-actions/READM.md

 ### How to create infrustructure in multiple enviroments (dev, test, prod)

-- The infrusture we just created, terraform is using local backent.
+- The infrusture we just created, terraform is using local backend.
 This not what we want, we need to store our environ state in s3.
 So we add s3 as our backend inside the terraform block.

 ```bash
     bucket         = "mwan-daniel-tf-state-backen-ci-cd"